Flutter CTO Report 2024

 Recent advancements in AI, such as Google Gemini, open up new possibilities for Flutter app localization, offering accurate translations with contextual understanding.
 Despite this progress, many projects still grapple with time-consuming processes, especially those using only ARB files for translations.

-Addressing this gap, at LeanCode, we created the arb_translate package, which automates the addition of missing translations with Google Gemini API, enabling streamlined localization for Flutter apps.
+Addressing this gap, at our Flutter app development agency, we created the arb_translate package.
+This package automates the addition of missing translations with Google's Gemini API and OpenAI's ChatGPT, enabling streamlined localization for Flutter apps.
 Read on to discover how we implemented it and how you can integrate it into your projects.

 Problem statement